gothic alpha psimek

 In question six, I included the erroneous presupposition that “Phoenix” was the previous name of Gothic – it was a working title.

-Also disputed was the claim that two teams were working on Gothic Sequel at one point.
+Also disputed was the claim that the two teams had merged to work together on the Sequel for a while.
 As was the course of Piranha Bytes’ creation.
 Answers to these topics, can be found in interviews with more Gothic Alpha passionates.

 1. The file “world.zen” contains the entire Colony, which is where Gothic 1’s gameplay takes place – ed. note. ↩︎